ifandelse/writing/techpro/web client storage options/post.md

 * The spec defines an asynchronous *and* synchronous API, though no major browser has implemented the synchronous version yet.

 I put together another [jsFiddle](http://jsfiddle.net/ifandelse/f5mNW/) to demonstrate some of IndexedDB's features.
 In our fiddle, we have a `storageContainer` object that very lightly wraps IndexedDB.
 I've intentionally avoided bringing a UI framework into this example (though I did pull in an event emitter and message bus).
 I think it's important to see IndexedDB's API - once you get the hang of it, it starts to make sense.
 However, it can be awkward even *after* you've gotten used to it.
 Many API calls return a "request" (an [IDBRequest object](https://developer.mozilla.org/en-US/docs/Web/API/IDBRequest?redirectlocale=en-US&redirectslug=IndexedDB%2FIDBRequest)) - which typically has an `onsuccess` and `onerror` member which you can assign a handler to (and some requests have addition handler hooks besides these two).
 It might feel like you're stuck half way between pure-event emitting and promises.
 I personally prefer event-emitting style APIs, so I brought in a message bus ([postal.js]()) to act as the communications bridge between the hand-rolled view models and our `storageContainer` instance.
 Our `storageContainer` instance listens for a couple of different messages and reacts appropriately when one arrives.
 If any of this is unfamiliar to you, don't worry.
 The code in the fiddle itself is focused only on the `storageContainer`.

+You can take the example for a test drive here if your browser supports IndexedDB:
+<iframe width="100%" height="300" src="http://jsfiddle.net/ifandelse/f5mNW/embedded/result,js,html,css/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 Let's break down some of the snippets a piece at a time: